thesofakillers/ir1-labs/hw2/ANS.md

 > addressing bias in click data?
 In the presence of high degrees of bias, how
 > could the performance of their model be improved?

-The authors empirically evaluate IPS in experiments using synthetic and real-world data.
+The authors empirically evaluate inverse propensity scoring (IPS) in experiments using synthetic and real-world data.

 For their experiments with simulated data, IPS is clearly quite succesful in addressing bias in click data.
 Based on figure 1 of their work, we see